 Our example is focused on how school management can work with a team of team-leaders in a collaborative process focused on organizational and other challenges when team-leaders must deal with inclusive values and other related values.
 The case presented here from a school for adolescents all in process of learning and testing out what kind of education or vocation would suit them best.
 The case school is newly established as is the education and the curriculum for this school combining practical and theoretical learning.

-Presentation of the process using the European Inclusion Compass in a specific case story organizational development, this level of competence represents a good input to the process.
+Presentation of the process using the European Inclusion Compass in a specific case story

 Setting up a Coordination Group